Women in Greece: Women in Bronze Age Greece

 In the Linear B tablets from this era, men are more frequently mentioned by name, title, or occupation.
 Nonetheless, the references to women offer valuable clues about their roles within palace-controlled economies.
 Many women are organized into workgroups under palace authority, classified by roles such as textile workers ("linen workers", "sewing women", "headband makers"), food producers ("flour-grinders"), and domestic staff ("attendants").
-Some women are identified by their origins, which could be local to the palace or from more distant regions—for instance, records from Pylos in southwestern Greece list women from as far away as the Turkish coast.
+Some women are identified by their origins, which could be local to the palace or from more distant regions—for instance, records from Pylos in southwestern Greece list women from as far away as the Anatolian coast.

 Though these women are not often directly referred to as enslaved, the details of their origins, references to some groups as "captives", and the palace's regulation of their lives and labor suggest they were likely in a state of effective enslavement or, at the very least, heavily dependent on palace authority.
 Documentation from the palace records their numbers, the provision of basic rations like grain and figs, and the distribution of raw materials for their work, all of which underscore this dependency.
 Some of these groups are listed under the name of a male supervisor or owner, and many records also note their children, who presumably worked alongside their mothers and learned their trades.

 Women of this social standing are seldom identified by name, but there are a few notable instances.
 For example, a tablet from Knossos on Crete lists a group of women—likely textile workers—by individual names, including one called Wordieya, or "Rosie".
 Another tablet from Pylos records a woman named Kessandra as the recipient of a substantial ration allocation, enough to support 20 workers for 20 days.
 Kessandra may have been responsible for supervising a team of male workers, though the specific type of work isn't mentioned.
 Her role could have been limited to overseeing this group, or she might have held a higher position within the palace's administration, though there's insufficient context to determine her exact responsibilities.
 Additionally, the identities and genders of the Linear B scribes are unknown; while it's widely assumed most were men, it's possible that some scribes could have been women.